Exclusion clause: Contra proferentem in Australian contract law

 In Australia, the four corners rule has been adopted in preference to the idea of a "fundamental breach".
 The court will presume that parties to a contract will not exclude liability for losses arising from acts not authorised under the contract.
 However, if acts of negligence occur during authorised acts, then the exclusion clauses will still apply.

 If the contract is for the carriage of goods, if the path is deviated from what was agreed, any exclusion clauses no longer apply.

 In Australia, exclusion clauses have been recognised as valid by the High Court.
 They do not apply in cases of deliberate breach.

 Statutory control

 Even if terms included in a contract are deemed to be exclusion or exemption clauses, various jurisdictions have enacted statutory controls, to limit their effect.
-In Australia, ACL, Section 64 limits exclusion clauses from rendering them from being ineffective against the guarantees of the same act.
+Under the Australian Consumer Law, section 64 limits exclusion clauses from rendering them from being ineffective against the guarantees of the same act.
 In the United Kingdom, the Unfair Contract Terms Act 1977 renders many exemption clauses ineffective.
 The Unfair Terms in Consumer Contracts Regulations 1999 provide further protection for consumers.